Living Yoga Wisdom

 Prerecorded meditations, mantras, pranayama, Nidras and asana

-Seasonal in person (or live streamed) gatherings
+Seasonal in person (also live streamed) gatherings

 Monthly book recommendations & discussions